-11.1.3 Preliminary Complaint Investigation
+11.1.3 Complaint Investigation

-If the faculty member's supervisor is unable to resolve the matter, the Provost or vice president shall designate a qualified administrator or an external investigator to conduct a further investigation of the matter.
-In conducting this preliminary investigation, the investigator shall review relevant documents and discuss the matter with all individuals directly involved in the matter.
+If the faculty member's supervisor is unable to resolve the matter, the Dean or appropriate vice president shall partner with Human Resources to assign or an investigator to conduct a further investigation of the matter.
+In conducting this investigation, the investigator shall review relevant documents and discuss the matter with all individuals directly involved in the matter.
 Additionally, the investigator may consult with any individual possessing expertise in the subject matter of the complaint or any member of the Mines community whose assistance is deemed by the investigator to be helpful to resolution of the complaint.